cuvva/terms/privacy.md

 We need to keep some information in certain circumstances for the detection and prevention of fraud, to check the accuracy of any information we've provided (like quotes for example) or in case of any future disputes.

 In those cases, we'll retain the minimum information needed in the circumstances.
-To do this, we keep your conversation history, name, date of birth, any legal terms you've agreed to and a copy of the quotes we've issued.
+To do this, we may keep your conversation history, name, date of birth, any legal terms you've agreed to or copies of quotes we've issued.

 ### Right to object